Muhammad Ali of Egypt: Rise to power

 The French withdrawal left a power vacuum in Egypt.
 Mamluk power had been weakened, but not destroyed, and Ottoman forces clashed with the Mamluks for power.
-During this period of turmoil Muhammad Ali used his loyal Albanian troops to work with both sides, gaining power and prestige for himself.
+During this period of turmoil, Muhammad Ali used his loyal Albanian troops to work with both sides, gaining power and prestige for himself.
 As the conflict drew on, the local populace grew weary of the power struggle.
 In 1801, he allied with the Egyptian leader Umar Makram and Egypt's Grand Imam of al-Azhar.
 During the infighting between the Ottomans and Mamluks between 1801 and 1805, Muhammad Ali carefully acted to gain the support of the general public.

-In 1805, a group of prominent Egyptians led by the ulama (scholars, savants) demanded the replacement of Wāli (viceroy) Ahmad Khurshid Pasha by Muhammad Ali, and the Ottomans yielded.
+In 1805, a group of prominent Egyptians led by the ulama (scholars, savants) demanded the replacement of Wāli (governor) Hurshid Pasha by Muhammad Ali, and the Ottomans yielded.
 In 1809, though, Ali exiled Makram to Damietta.
 According to Abd al-Rahman al-Jabarti, Makram had discovered Muhammad Ali's intentions to seize power for himself.

 Sultan Selim III could not oppose Muhammad Ali's ascension.
-By appearing as the champion of the people Muhammad Ali was able to forestall popular opposition until he had consolidated his power.
+By appearing as the champion of the people, Muhammad Ali was able to forestall popular opposition until he had consolidated his power.

 The Mamluks still posed the greatest threat to Muhammad Ali.
 They controlled Egypt for more than 600 years, and over that time they extended their rule systematically south along the Nile River to Upper Egypt.
 Muhammad Ali's approach was to eliminate the Mamluk leadership, then move against the rank and file.
 Muhammad Ali invited the Mamluk leaders to a celebration at the Cairo Citadel in honour of his son, Tusun Pasha, who was to lead a military expedition into Arabia.
 The event was held on 1 March 1811.
 When the Mamluks had gathered at the Citadel, they were surrounded and killed by Muhammad Ali's troops.
 After the leaders were killed, Muhammad Ali dispatched his army throughout Egypt to rout the remainder of the Mamluk forces.

 Muhammad Ali transformed Egypt into a regional power which he saw as the natural successor to the decaying Ottoman Empire.
 He summed up his vision for Egypt as follows: